MRes Evolution and Genomics

 Study and Modules

-First, you will participate in core taught modules and workshops that provide an in-depth introduction to a diverse range of key concepts within evolution and genomics and high-level training in data analysis and bioinformatics.
-You will also gain exposure to world-leading scientists, research programs and systems – while participating in state-of-the art training in the fields of evolution and genomics.
+First, you’ll participate in core taught modules and workshops that provide an in-depth introduction to a diverse range of key concepts within evolution and genomics and high-level training in data analysis and bioinformatics.
+You’ll also gain exposure to world-leading scientists, research programs and systems – while participating in state-of-the art training in the fields of evolution and genomics.

-Most importantly, you will run your own extensive research project from February to August in a research lab of your choice at UEA/NRP.
+Most importantly, you’ll run your own extensive research project from February to August in a research lab of your choice at UEA/NRP.

 Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring, review and update of modules.
 Where this activity leads to significant (but not minor) changes to programmes and their constituent modules, the University will endeavour to consult with students and others.
 It is also possible that the University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 In some cases optional modules can have limited places available and so you may be asked to make additional module choices in the event you do not gain a place on your first choice.
 Where this is the case, the University will inform students.